isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 An adult can reach about 20 inch and feeds on birds, small mammals and their eggs.
 The bulged head helps in holding the prey in place as it injects the venom to paralyze it.

-But unlike snakes, all venomous lizards such as [Australian lizards](http://www.abc. net. au/science/articles/2005/11/17/1506321. htm) dont have fangs.
+But unlike snakes, all venomous lizards such as [Australian lizards](http://www.abc.net.au/science/articles/2005/11/17/1506321.htm)dont have fangs.
 Venom flows over the groves on their teeth to the prey.
 They rarely bite humans.
 If they bite they wont cause death. **2.
 Mexican Beaded Lizard** A close relative to the Gila monster, Mexican Beaded Lizard lives in western as well as the central parts of Mexico.

 It resembles the Gila monster in all aspects except that its darker and grows longer (32 inches).